nicknish/agegate-popup/README.md

 [![Example of Age Gate](example/codepen_screenshot.png)](https://codepen.io/nicknish/full/prLbYV)

 ## To Do
-* Create tutorial to add this to your Squarespace or site-builder website.
+1. Create tutorial to add this to your Squarespace or site-builder website.
+2. Add note about adding CSS from `popup.css`.
+3. Update demo to be able to reset the popup cookie.
+4. Add notes about dependencies, file size, and supported browsers.
-* Add Webpack to handle a lot of the heavy-loading and maintenance of this repo.
+5. Add Webpack to handle a lot of the heavy-loading and maintenance of this repo.

 ## Bugs?
 Create a [new issue](https://github.com/nicknish/agegate-popup/issues/new) here.